squinkylabs/SquinkyVCV/docs/shaper.md

 There are two sets on inputs and outputs.
 They share the same settings, so are convenient for processing stereo signals.
 A channel will only use CPU resources if both its input and output are patched.

+If only one input is patched, both outputs will have the same mono signal.

 ## Typical Uses

 ### Classic wave shaping